-o Help students connect their prior knowledge to new learning (e.g., before introducing a new topic ask students individually to reflect on what they already know about the topic). o Invite students to identify examples that illustrate course concepts.
+- Make learning outcomes for the particular course explicit, preferably on the syllabus, and help students connect each assignment or activity to the overall point of the course - Assess students' prior knowledge about your field and topics so that you can accurately align instruction with their needs. - Help students connect their prior knowledge to new learning (e.g., before introducing a new topic ask students individually to reflect on what they already know about the topic). - o Invite students to identify examples that illustrate course concepts. - Use a variety of teaching methods and modalities (verbal, visual, interactive,

-o Use the methods described in "Small Teaching" or here

-o Use a variety of teaching methods and modalities (verbal, visual, interactive, didactic, etc.) rather than relying on one mode of engagement.

-o Avoid giving verbal instructions without a written corollary.
-(Multiple modes can be helpful to students with processing disabilities as well as non-native English speakers.)

-o Ask students for concrete observations about content (e.g., a reading, image, set of data) before moving to analytical questions.
-(This can give everyone a common starting point and model analytical processes you want to teach).

-o Use a pace that lets students take notes during lecture.

-o Allow ample time for any in-class activities that require substantial reading, and provide guidance that reflects the fact that processing times will vary (e.g., how to approach the task given you may not finish reading, or what to do if you do finish it before the time is up).

-o Vary assignments so students have a variety of ways to show what they know.

-o Use a variety of formative assessments (assignments) that provide students with immediate feedback and opportunities to improve.

-o Clearly communicate the expectations and grading scheme for each assignment.

-o Consider ways to reward divergent, creative thinking; avoid assessments that require students to conform to one common norm.

-o Help students understand how the grade relates to the intended learning outcomes of the course.
-Rethink any assignments that measure extraneous knowledge and skills.

-o Dedicate time in class for students to discuss and ask questions about assignments or assignment expectations.

-o Emphasize the larger purpose or value of the material you are studying.

-o Carefully frame objectives when raising potentially sensitive or uncomfortable topics.

-MOUNT HOLYOKE

-o Structure discussions to include a range of voices: e.g., take a queue, ask to hear from those who have not spoken, wait until several hands are raised to call on anyone, use think-pair-share activities.

-o Use brief in-class writing activities to get feedback on what students are learning and thinking. o Incorporate flexibility in the course design to modify and adjust to meet the learning opportunities that arise in the course o Consider methods to ensure the pace of the course content allows for multiple processing speeds o Ensure that the course material is accessible to all students, including those with disabilities (For example, do visual media have subtitles, can online readings be recognized by screen readers, etc.)

-o Use anonymous grading methods, when appropriate.

-o Consider alternative methods of grading, such as spec grading, contract grading, self-assessment in order to get students to take responsibility for their own learning.
+- didactic, etc.) rather than relying on one mode of engagement. - Avoid giving verbal instructions without a written corollary (Multiple modes can be helpful to students with processing disabilities as well as non-native English speakers.) - Ask students for concrete observations about content (e.g., a reading, image, set of data) before moving to analytical questions.
+(This can give everyone a common starting point and model analytical processes you want to teach). - Use a pace that lets students take notes during lecture. - Allow ample time for any in-class activities that require substantial reading, and provide guidance that reflects the fact that processing times will vary (e.g., how to approach the task given you may not finish reading, or what to do if you do finish it before the time is up). - Vary assignments so students have a variety of ways to show what they know. - Use a variety of formative assessments (assignments) that provide students with immediate feedback and opportunities to improve. - Clearly communicate the expectations and grading scheme for each assignment. - Consider ways to reward divergent, creative thinking; avoid assessments that require students to conform to one common norm. - Help students understand how the grade relates to the intended learning outcomes of the course.
+Rethink any assignments that measure extraneous knowledge and skills. - Dedicate time in class for students to discuss and ask questions about assignments or assignment expectations. - o Emphasize the larger purpose or value of the material you are studying. - Carefully frame objectives when raising potentially sensitive or uncomfortable topics. - Structure discussions to include a range of voices: e.g., take a queue, ask to hear from those who have not spoken, wait until several hands are raised to call on anyone, use think-pair-share activities. - Use brief in-class writing activities to get feedback on what students are learning and thinking. - Incorporate flexibility in the course design to modify and adjust to meet the learning opportunities that arise in the course - Consider methods to ensure the pace of the course content allows for multiple processing speeds - Ensure that the course material is accessible to all students, including those with disabilities (For example, do visual media have subtitles, can online readings be recognized by screen readers, etc.) - Use anonymous grading methods, when appropriate. - Consider alternative methods of grading, such as spec grading, contract grading, self-assessment to get students to take responsibility for their own learning.

-MOUNTHOLYOKE